SoftlySplinter/SCIENCE/README.md

 ## [Gingko](https://gingkoapp.com) Compatability

 The [Gingko Script](gingko.sh) provides a way of downloading notes from the Gingko editor.
-To use this for your own Gingko tree edit the `EXT_FILE` variable to point at your tree name; this tree will need to be public.

 There is no way of updating a Gingko tree from this repository at the moment.